scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 At the heart of Labwatch is the so-called LabAssistant, which connects the Sacred experiment with a hyperparameter configuration search space (in short: *searchspace*) and a hyperparameter optimizer through a MongoDB database.
 For bookkeeping, it leverages the database storage of evaluated hyperparameter configurations, which allows parallel distributed optimization and also enables the use of post hoc tools for assessing hyperparameter importance (e.g. fANOVA :cite:`hutter-icml14a`).
-When using Labwatch the required boilerplate code becomes:
+When using Labwatch, the required boilerplate code becomes:

 .. code-block:: python